 When performed properly, immunotherapy is safe.
 Only a small amount of allergen is introduced with each injection.
 A great deal of safety instruction will be provided to you.
 Additionally, the first series of injections are given in the office in order to evaluate for anaphylaxis.
 Anaphylaxis is a rare, shock-like reaction due to the allergen.
 If you remain on schedule with your injections you are less likely to have this reaction.

-One of the advantages of SLIT is that it is extremely safe.
+One of the advantages of SLIT is that it is extremely safe compared to other kind of allergy medicine.
 Furthermore, it does not require injections or needles, which is perfect for children as well as adults who are “needle-phobic.”

 SLIT is popular in Europe but has not been FDA approved in the U.S. Nonetheless, studies have demonstrated that SLIT is effective and safe.
 SLIT is also an alternative to those who take beta-blockers (a common high-blood pressure drug).